Financial Aid

 Student Employment and Work-Study

-The Career Center, located in Cowan Hall, assists students attending MSU Northern to locate employment.
+The Career Center, located in Cowan Hall, assists students attending MSU-Northern to locate employment.
 Both work-study and other part-time employment are listed with the Career Center.
 On and off campus employment opportunity assistance is available.
 Referral systems are in place for you to choose jobs that interest you and assistance is available to help with interviews.

 • You must receive work-study as part of your financial aid package in order to apply for a work-study job.
 It is not necessary that you accept work-study if you are successful in finding other part-time employment.
 If you accept work-study aid, please contact the Career Center for job fair, hiring policies and other information you may need to secure employment.